donotjs/donot-cache-memory/README.md

 This plug-in keeps all cache in memory and it does not take memory usage into account.

-If you need large amounts of caching - e.g. you have many templates - it is recommended to use the [donot-cache-memory](https://github.com/donotjs/donot-cache-filesystem) file system cache plug-in.
+If you need large amounts of caching - e.g. you have many templates - it is recommended to use the [donot-cache-filesystem](https://github.com/donotjs/donot-cache-filesystem) or [donot-cache-redis](https://github.com/donotjs/donot-cache-redis).

 # License